H-force-25/plasmonics-inverse-design/README.md

 # Inverse Design of Plasmonics Nanoparticles using Tandem and cVAE Networks

-This repository is a part of <i>Leveraging Generative Neural Networks for Accurate, Diverse, and Robust Nanoparticle Design</i>, DOI:###.
+This repository is a part of *Leveraging Generative Neural Networks for Accurate, Diverse, and Robust Nanoparticle Design*, DOI:###.

-## Table of Contents:
+## Table of Contents

 - Getting Started
 - Dataset Generation